kusakusakusa/wordpress-docker-terraform/README.md

 * `docker-compose.DOMAIN_NAME.yml` for each site that will contain the wordpress and database services to be deployed in docker stack in the AWS instance.
 * `nginx.DOMAIN_NAME.conf` for each site that will the location directive for each site listening on port 80 for the domain name as the `server_name`.

-These files will be uploaded to your instance via terraform when you deploy them by running './deploy.sh'.
+These files will be uploaded to your instance via terraform when you deploy them by running `./deploy.sh`.
 The `Dockerfile` will copy the relevant `docker-compose` and `nginx` files to the instances.

+The script will stay at provisioning the ACM certificate for quite some time.
+It will require **[manual intervention](Cloudfront_And_Route53)** or else it will not work.
+This is a [conscious decision](#Considerations).

 These files are ignored by git by default as they can be generated.
 Do keep them safely as they contain passwords that the application(s) need to function.

 ### Development

-Run the command:
+Run the command at **root of project**:
 ```
-./dev.sh
+./start.sh
 ```

 ### Deployment